downingbots/GPT4o_with_WidowX-Arm/README.md

 Repeat until done:
   - manually upload an image into ChatGPT and GPT4o provides the next action for the robot to perform.
-  - manually input the action into the python program
+  - manually input GPT4o's action into the python program
   - the python program performs the robot action and provides the next image to upload.

-When "SUCCESS" or "FAILURE", the robot arm returns to the initial state.
+After "SUCCESS" or "FAILURE", the robot arm returns to the initial state.

 For the command: "pick up the white spoon and place it to the right of the pot", a sample human result was: